nystudio107/craft-seomatic/docs/docs/fields.md

 All of the variables listed in the [General Variables](./using.html#general-variables) can be accessed in this manner.

-There may be occasions where you want to output the final parsed value of an SEOmatic variable on the frontend.
+There may be occasions where you want to output the final parsed value of an SEOmatic variable on the front end.
 You can do that via `entry.mySeoSettingsField.metaGlobalVars.parsedValue()`.
 For example:

 ```twig
 {{ entry.mySeoSettingsField.metaGlobalVars.parsedValue('seoDescription') }}